 James is a graduate of McGill University (B.A. in Psychology, 1996) and the University of Western Ontario (LL.B, 1999).
 He holds a Certificate in Mediation from the Alternative Dispute Resolution Centre at the University of Western Ontario.
 James was called to the Bar in 2001.

-James’ expertise in commercial litigation includes contract disputes, real estate litigation, products liability, employment litigation and wrongful dismissal, estate litigation, defamation and fraud actions.
-He has acted on a variety of fraud related cases including fraudulent conveyances and preferences, as well as situations of funds obtained by fraud or through fraudulent pretenses.
+James’ expertise in commercial litigation includes contract disputes, real estate litigation, product liability, employment litigation and wrongful dismissal, estate litigation, defamation and fraud actions.
+He has acted on a variety of fraud-related cases including fraudulent conveyances and preferences, as well as situations of funds obtained by fraud or through fraudulent pretenses.

-James has acted for clients ranging from multinational corporations and global professional services organizations to small and medium sized businesses and individuals.
-He has experience with all facets of the litigation process, including interim and permanent injunctions, interlocutory motions, Mareva injunctions and other motions for preservation of property, court ordered and private receiverships, motions for summary judgment, examinations in aid of execution, seizure and sale of secured assets, Sheriff’s sales of both real and personal property, contempt proceedings and mandatory and private mediations.
+James has acted for clients ranging from multinational corporations and global professional services organizations to small and medium-sized businesses and individuals.
+He has experience with all facets of the litigation process, including interim and permanent injunctions, interlocutory motions, Mareva injunctions and other motions for the preservation of property, court-ordered and private receiverships, motions for summary judgment, examinations in aid of execution, seizure and sale of secured assets, Sheriff’s sales of both real and personal property, contempt proceedings and mandatory and private mediations.

 He has both trial and appellate experience and frequently appears before the Ontario Superior Court of Justice and has appeared before the Ontario Court of Appeal and the Ontario Divisional Court.
 James has spoken at numerous seminars on topics relating to debt collection.

 For further information on real estate fraud, investment fraud, title fraud, employee fraud and other types of fraud, please contact Toronto bankruptcy Lawyer and experienced fraud litigation lawyer James Satin.